how-to-firebase/full-stack-firebase/README.md

 # Full-Stack Firebase

-This course will introduce you to Firebase and grow your understanding of the platform until you're comfortable deploying an app to production for your users.
+This course will introduce you to Firebase and grow your understanding of the platform until you're comfortable deploying an app to production.

 ## Check out GitBooks